Decoding Islamophobic Discourse: Using LLMs to Identify Tropes and Semi-Coded Hate Speech: Results and Discussion

-In this section, we compare the toxicity of Islamophobia and Antisemitism.
-We use Google Perspective API \cite{GooglePerspectiveAPI} to annotate each message in our dataset with a score that reflects how rude or disrespectful a comment is.
-We use baseline data on Antisemitism to compare it to Islamophobia.
-We chose to analyze Antisemitism because Jewish people are also being targeted for hate crimes due to their religious, ethnic, and cultural identity.
-We randomly selected samples from both kinds of hate speech and considered the most recent tropes floated on social media, such as Islamization and Jews controlling the world economy.
-We showed the toxicity score in Figure \ref{fig:islam-jews-cmp}, where the y-axis shows the toxicity score and the x-axis represents our samples.
-From figure~\ref{fig:islam-jews-cmp}, the mean value toxicity of all the Islamophobic samples is 0.64, whereas the mean value of Antisemitism is 0.40.
-We also show a tag cloud of the top 100 words in both Islamophobia and Antisemitism in Figure \ref{fig:islam-tag-cloud} and \ref{fig:jews-tag-cloud} and a few samples in Table \ref{tab:h2-examples}.
+We also show top 30 words in both Islamophobia and Antisemitism in Figure \ref{fig:islam-tag-cloud} and \ref{fig:jews-tag-cloud} and a few samples in Table \ref{tab:h2-examples}.
 The most floated term in Islamophobia is \textit{raghead, shitskins and muzrats}, whereas in Antisemitism the terms are \textit{jewish, zionist, world}.
 The term \textit{raghead} is a derogatory slur used to mock Muslims for their traditional head coverings.
 While Muslim women frequently wear the hijab, Muslim men across different cultures wear a variety of head coverings such as keffiyehs, kufis, and taqiyahs—many of which are rooted in cultural rather than strictly religious traditions.
 This slur falsely implies that covering one’s head is inherently tied to extremism, reinforcing the stereotype that Muslims, particularly those who visibly adhere to Islamic customs, are terrorists.
 Whereas the term \textit{sh*tskin} is a deeply xenophobic and racist slur historically used against Muslims.
 This term attacks the perceived racial identity of Muslims, reflecting the stereotype that Muslims are predominantly Arab, South Asian, or African.
 By emphasizing skin color as a marker of inferiority, this slur exposes the racial dimension of Islamophobia, illustrating how anti-Muslim hate often intersects with broader racist ideologies.
 We show the use of the term \textit{Muzrat} in section \ref{tab:dterms}.

 Similarly, in Antisemitism, the term \textit{world} is associated with \textit{New World Order}.
 It is an Antisemitic term when it is followed by a reference to a Jewish business leader or political official with a secret agenda to take control of the world.
 Finally, Zionism is a movement and ideology to reestablish and support the existence of a Jewish state in the Biblical Land of Israel \cite{kikkisetti2024coded}.